Nathan "Nearest" Green: Legacy

 Author Fawn Weaver launched the Nearest Green Foundation to commemorate Green.
 The foundation is responsible for a new museum, memorial park, and book about his life.
 In addition, it has established college scholarships for Green's descendants.

 In July 2017, Uncle Nearest, Inc., created a whiskey honoring the legacy of Nearest Green.
 Debuting as "Uncle Nearest 1856 Premium Whiskey", it was created by working with two Tennessee distilleries, but not Jack Daniel Distillery.

 In August 2017, however, Brown-Forman Corporation, which owns the Jack Daniel Distillery and brand, officially recognized Green as its first head stiller – now called master distiller – and added him to the company's website.
 In October 2017, Brown-Forman added his legacy to its official tours and a large display at the Jack Daniel's Visitors Center.

 In September 2017, the Nearest Green Foundation announced the inaugural class of descendants receiving full scholarships to college and grad school to continue their ancestor's legacy of excellence.
 The foundation is funded by the sales of Uncle Nearest Premium Whiskey and the sales of Jack Daniel's official biography, Jack Daniel's Legacy.

-Uncle Nearest's Master Blender, Victoria Eady Butler, is a descendant of Green, and the first known African-American female whiskey master blender.
+Uncle Nearest's Master distiller, Victoria Eady Butler, is Green's great-great-granddaughter, and the first known African-American female whiskey master distiller.